 As Project Managers, it often falls to us to grab the bull by the horns, but luckily, with the right toolkit, we can tackle conflict solving without the charged emotional atmosphere, create a safe space for our teams, and improve the lines of communication so that when conflict inevitably arises, our teams are prepared and versed in conflict resolution.

 Here are 12 versatile conflict resolution techniques we can use when asking ourselves how to handle conflict.

 1. Forget About Winning Or Being Right

-The only victory when it comes to dealing with conflict at work is a mutual one, that results in de-escalation, new common ground, and resolution.
+The only victory when it comes to dealing with conflict at work is a mutual one, which results in de-escalation, new common ground, and resolving conflict.
 Viewing the person (or team) on the other side of a conflict as your opponent will doom both parties to remain adversaries, and undermines the following conflict resolution techniques that increase the possibility of a mutually beneficial outcome.